h4cc/awesome-elixir/README.md

 * [ar2ecto](https://github.com/aforward/ar2ecto) - Ar2ecto is a set of mix tasks to help you migrate from ActiveRecord to Ecto.
 * [erlware_commons](https://github.com/erlware/erlware_commons) - Additional standard library for Erlang.
 * [exjprop](https://github.com/stocks29/exjprop.git) - Elixir library for reading Java properties files from various sources.
+* [fitex](https://github.com/Puddah/FitEx) - FitEx is a Macro-Module which provides a bit of sugar for function definitions.

 ## Validations
 *Libraries and implementations for validation of data.*